 Information on GMO Sweet Corn

 Unbeknownst to the majority of consumers, in the summer of 2012 large quantities of GMO sweet corn appeared on grocery store shelves and roadside produce stands.
 In 2011, Monsanto announced plans to grow genetically modified sweet corn on 250,000 acres, roughly accounting for 40 percent of the sweet corn market.
-The sweet corn is being used for frozen and canned corn products, and is also available fresh across the country.
+The sweet corn is being used for frozen and canned corn products, and it is also available fresh across the country.

 Here are key facts you need to know: